About The Re-Design

 - Alignment with changes in health care.
 The program aligns with current public and private initiatives and can adapt to future changes.

 The NCQA Recognition process has three parts.

 - Commit: The practice learns the NCQA concepts and begins to apply them to their practice.
 Once the practice is knowledgeable of the concepts and has begun transforming, they enroll through the NCQA Q-PASS system at qpass.ncqa.org.

 - Transform: Practices transform over time, building on successes.
 Along the way, NCQA conducts virtual reviews with the practice to gauge progress and to discuss next steps in the evaluation.
 Virtual reviews, which are conducted online via screen sharing technology, provide practices with immediate and personalized feedback on what is going well and what needs to improve.

 - Succeed: Each year, the practice shows how its ongoing activities are consistent with the patient-centered model of care.
 This is part of the Annual Reporting process and includes attesting to certain policies and procedures and submission of some data.
 This process sustains the practice’s recognition and fosters continuous improvement.
 That means the practice succeeds in strengthening its transformation and, as a result, patient care.
 NCQA has the only national program that supports ongoing quality improvement in this way.

-NCQA’s PCSP and Oncology Recognition programs have evolved to feature a set of seven concepts that are vital to strong specialty care.
+NCQA’s PCSP Recognition program has evolved to feature a set of seven concepts that are vital to strong specialty care.
 Underlying these concepts are criteria (activities for which a practice must demonstrate adequate performance to obtain Recognition) developed from evidence-based guidelines and best practices.